cmnorrisii/alpha-configuration-setup/useful-git-commands.md

 - Branching is a best practice for all developers on all projects
 - The main branch is the source of truth and should only ever have working code

+### Branching Vocabulary
+- branch - an alternative timeline where a developer can code safely
+- main - the branch that is the source of truth, only working code allowed
+- checkout - command to navigate between branches
+- checkout -b - creates a new branch that doesn't currently exist
+- deleting a branch - has to be deleted on local as well as GitHub

 ## Here is another header

 ### And another header! (but smaller)